The Rosary's Prayers

 Assumption of Mary: Hebrews 11:5

 should we not love above all others her who gave Him the very nature by

 which He became our Head, the same nature which He uses to communicate

 His grace to us?
-We cannot doubt but that the love which we show to his Mother is extremely
+We cannot doubt but that the love which we show to his

-has bestowed on His Mother, among which the Assumption is one of
+Jesus has bestowed on His Mother, among which the Assumption is one of

 the most glorious.
-If we wish to please our Lord very much, we shall admire the wonderful
+If we wish to please our Lord very much, we shall

-of your God.
+heart of your God.
 May you be blessed, for you have believed the word

 Coronation of Mary: Apocalypse 11:19-12:1

 And the temple of God was opened in heaven: and

 the ark of his testament was seen in his temple, and there were

 lightnings, and voices, and an earthquake, and great hail.
 And a great